dpi-tta-lessons/html-css-basics/content.md

 This tells the browser to display the text in red.

 <aside class="warning">
-  Using a <code>style</code> attribute works, but 'inline styles' are generally considered a code smell.
+  When we use the <code>style</code> attribute directly on an HTML element, that's called using inline styles.
+'Inline styles' work, but are generally considered a "code smell" (like food that is still edible, but somethings's off).
 It’s better to use CSS style rules.
 (We'll show you how soon)
 </aside>

 ## Using `<span>` to Style Part of a Sentence